 - Propane-powered standby generators can run for about a month on the supply in their propane storage container, give or take a few days.
 This is assuming you have a properly sized container.

-- Natural gas-powered standby generators can run indefinitely if there is a natural gas supply.
+- Natural gas-powered standby generators can run indefinitely if there’s a natural gas supply.
 However, it’s essential to give the equipment “cool-downs” and not let it run longer than the manufacturer’s instructions recommend.
-In general, a standby generator can safely provide non-stop power generation for about 2 to 3 weeks before needing a break.
+In general, a standby generator can safely provide non-stop power generation for about two to three weeks before needing a break.

 Running your standby generator longer than the recommended use period can damage the generator and your home’s appliances and electrical system.
 Make sure to track how long your generator runs to avoid overworking it.

 Do you need standby generator services in New Orleans, Metairie, or anywhere in the North Shore area?
-Contact Stuart Services today at 504-321-2079, and don’t forget to ask about financing or promotions we may be offering!
+Contact Stuart Services online or call us today at 504-321-2079, and don’t forget to ask about our financing options and the promotions we offer!